How Efficient Is Your Electric Van?

 With mpg you want more miles per gallon, but with electric vans you want less kilowatt hours used per mile.

-Why Is Electric Van Efficiency Important?
+Why Is Electric Car Efficiency Important?

 Electric van efficiency is important because it effects both the cost of recharging and the time it takes to recharge.